Back to myFutureNC main site

 By race/ethnicity

-Asian students who began postsecondary studies at a North Carolina 4-year non-profit private institution had the highest postsecondary completion rate: 89% completed a degree or credential within six years.
-White students (82%) had the next highest rate followed by Hispanic (71%) and Black (47%) students.
+Asian students who began postsecondary studies at a North Carolina 4-year, non-profit private institution had the highest postsecondary completion rate: 88% completed a degree or credential within six years.
+White students (83%) had the next highest rate followed by Hispanic (72%) and Black (49%) students.

 By enrollment status

-Eighty-four percent of North Carolina 4-year private college and university students who were enrolled exclusively full-time completed a degree or credential within six years.
-In contrast, 26% of students enrolled exclusively part-time earned a degree within six years.
-The completion rate for students with mixed full- and part-time enrollments was 56%.
+Seventy-six percent of North Carolina 4-year private college and university students who were enrolled full-time completed a degree or credential within six years.
+In contrast, 28% of students enrolled part-time earned a degree within six years.

 Where does the data for postsecondary completion come from?